In line with NHS England guidance, Solihull Healthcare Partnership now offer a triage first appointment model.

 Text reminders of appointments will be sent to patients who are booked in for a face to face appointment following being triaged.

-Please note that you can now cancel appointments by contacting the surgery via telephone or via email.
+Please note that you can now cancel appointments by contacting the surgery via telephone on 0121 705 1105 or via email.
 Please give us as much notice as possible.

 - Please ensure you keep your phone on loud and near to your body if possible if expecting a phone call from SHP.